 A gentle "Just checking in" is a great way to follow up, or "Making sure you received my messages" is a good starter too.

-If you still don't hear after 1-2 follow ups, check with the team at Bluethumb to make sure your emails have been delivered.
+If you still don't hear back from the collector after 1-2 follow ups, check with the team at Bluethumb to make sure your emails have been delivered.
 Sometimes people do put incorrect emails and never receive your messages.

 You're on holiday - let them buy now and dispatch later!

 If someone wants to buy an artwork and you're not able to dispatch it immediately, you can ask them to secure the artwork now by ordering it, and dispatch it when you're back.
 Just let them know when that will be and they can make the decision to go ahead if they're happy to wait.

 If someone has reached out to purchase, they already love your art - so waiting a few extra days or weeks won't deter them as long as they can acquire the piece and don't lose out.

 If someone wants to buy an artwork that's not with you at the moment but is available for sale, let them know when you will be able to get the piece on its way to them and that they can still make it theirs by purchasing now.

 Remember, people are okay to wait for something they love - and they love your work if you've heard from them.

 Discounts are often seen as annoying - but people do love a deal.
 If you think a small discount can get them over the line, and you're happy to do that, go for it.